What Should I do if I Have a Severed Limb After a Bike Accident?

 If you decide to file a personal injury lawsuit you will have to share the story of economic and non-economic loss.

 Economic loss is calculated by adding together medical bills, bills from specialists, medication, lost wages and loss of potential wages if the injury has disabled you from working again.

 Non-economic loss is about trying to calculate the loss in quality of life.
 It’s hard to put a price on losing a leg.
 You can’t put a price on not being able to pick up your child.

-Together with your bicycle accident lawyer you will work to figure out how much a prosthetic limb may cost, how much a home health aide may cost, and how much you are likely to spend the rest of your life to get back the quality of life that you had prior to your injury.
+Together with your bicycle accident lawyer, you will work to figure out how much a prosthetic limb may cost, how much a home health aide may cost, and how much you are likely to spend during the rest of your life to get back the quality of life that you had prior to your injury.

 Proving Fault of the Crash

 With an injury like a severed limb after a bike accident, an insurer is likely to deny the claim.
 The medical bills from a person who has experienced a severed limb are enormous.
 The impact of the injury will affect the rest of your life.
-They may try to say that you don’t need a prosthetic limb, you don’t need a home health aid, you don’t need modifications to your vehicle to maintain independence.
+They may try to say that you don’t need a prosthetic limb, you don’t need a home health aid, or that you don’t need modifications to your vehicle to maintain independence.